 While you may not deem this necessary, I think it’s safe to say it’s not a terrible idea.
 You’d be surprised how long some of these common areas/surfaces go without ever being cleaned.
 Do yourself and your host a favor, and disinfect it ALL!

 Staying organized helps you keep better track of all your belongings, and makes everything you do a lot easier and quicker.

-When you arrive wherever it is you are staying, organize everything in a manner so you know that’s its in a designated spot.
+When you arrive wherever it is you are staying, organize everything in a manner so you know that it’s in a designated spot.
 Maybe you decide to keep everything in your bag in specific pockets.